daveb-dev/eca/README.md

 * W. Hackbusch.
 A sparse matrix arithmetic based on on H-Matrices.
 Part I: Introduction to H-Matrices.

 ## 18. Fast Fourier Transform (Supervisor: Wei)
-Convolution is commonly used in the computer vision as a shift equivariant operator.
-The convolution $\boldsymbol{w}\circledast \boldsymbol{v}$ can be computed either as the multiplication of the circulant matrix derived from the weight vector $\boldsymbol{w}$ and the signal vector $\boldsymbol{v}$, or in the Fourier basis by first computing the element-wise product of their Fourier transforms, and then coming back to the original coordinates via the inverse Fourier transform.
-The fast Fourier transform (FFT) was invented to bring down the complexity to $O(n\log(n))$.
+Convolution is commonly used in computer vision as a shift equivariant operator.
+The convolution ${w}\star{v}$ can be computed either as the multiplication of the circulant matrix derived from the weight vector ${w}$ and the signal vector ${v}$, or in the Fourier basis by first computing the element-wise product of their Fourier transforms, and then coming back to the original coordinates via the inverse Fourier transform.
+The fast Fourier transform (FFT) was invented to bring down the cost to $O(n\log(n))$.
+This cost reduction enabled modern signal processing and is the foundation of the mp3 audio format.
 The algorithm was reinvented by J. W. Cooley and J. Tukey independently 160 years later than the first discovery by Carl Friedrich Gauss.

 ### References:

 * J. W. Cooley and J. Tukey.
 An algorithm for the machine calculation of complex Fourier series.

 ## 19. Fast Wavelet Transform (Supervisor: Wei)
+Similar to the fast Fourier transform, the fast wavelet transform (FWT) computes a change of basis into a wavelet basis.
+Different from the fast Fourier transform, the FWT can be performed in linear cost with respect to the length of the signal.
-Wavelet transform has been used in many fields, primarily for signal processing and, consequently, image analysis as a replacement for Fourier transform and discrete cosine transform, with a notable mention going to the work done in JPEG2K.
-The fast wavelet transform (FWT) is an algorithm commonly used to apply a discrete wavelet transform onto an $n\times n$ image and decompose it into approximation coefficients using convolutions of filter banks and downsampling operators, with a computational cost in the order of $\mathrm{O}(n^2)$.
+It is used in many fields, primarily for signal processing and, consequently, image analysis as a replacement for Fourier transform and discrete cosine transform, with a notable mention going to the work done in JPEG2K.
+The FWT can also be applied to decompose and filter images.

 ### References:

 * S. Mallat.
 A wavelet tour of signal processing.

 ## 20. Sparse Grids (Supervisor: Wei)
-Suppose to achieve a required accuracy, we need to employ at least N grid points in the one-dimensional space.
+Suppose to achieve a required accuracy, we need to employ at least $N$ grid points in the one-dimensional space.
 With regular grid-based approaches, a straight forward extension to $d$ dimensions leads to $N^d$ grid points to reach the same accuracy.
 Therefore, regular grid-based methods exhibit the problem of the exponential dependence of dimensionality, i.e., the curse of dimensionality.
-The sparse grid method is a numerical discretization based on the hierarchical basis, which can deal with this problem to some extent.
+For the approximation of certain classes of functions, sparse grids overcome the curse of dimensionality and lead to efficient representations.

 ### References:

-* J. Garcke and M. Griebel.
-Sparse grids and applications.
+* H. J. Bungartz and M. Griebel.
+Sparse grids.
 * https://sparsegrids.org

 ## 21. Tensor-train Decomposition (Supervisor: Wei)
-Tensor is an array with dimensionality more than 2.
-Because of the curse of dimensionality, challenges are posed by the storage of high dimensional tensors and the implementation of their arithmetic operations.
-Tensor-train decomposition is one possible solution, considered as an extension of low rank approximation of matrices.
-In this method, one can unfold a tensor recursively by spliting indices into two parts at each step, and perform any low rank approximation on the resulting 2D matrices.
-Such way the tensor could be written in a so-called TT-format.
+A tensor is an array with dimensionality more than 2.
+Because of the curse of dimensionality, challenges are posed by the storage of high-dimensional tensors and the implementation of their arithmetic operations.
+The tensor-train decomposition is one possible solution, considered as an extension of low rank-approximation of matrices.
+In this method, one can unfold a tensor recursively by spliting indices into two parts at each step, and perform any low-rank approximation on the resulting 2D matrices.
 If the low rank $k$ is small, the storage will decrease from $O(n^d)$ to $O(dnk^2)$.
-The complexity of the arithmetic operations reduce dramatically as well, e.g., addition, element-wise production.
+The cost of the arithmetic operations reduces dramatically as well, e.g., addition and element-wise multiplication.

 ### References:

 * I. V. Oseledets.
 Tensor-Train Decomposition.

 ## 22. Deep Learning Neural Operator  (Supervisor: Davide)
-Neural operators is new paradigm for data-driven prediction of proof-of-concept simulation in engineering and biomedicine.
-The aim is  learning a nonlinear mapping,e.g. nonlocal operator, fractional, integral between infinite dimensional Banach spaces.
-This non-linear operator is mapping  the input dataset (such as initial problem or boundary data, source term, material coefficient); to output (the solution field space-(time) or some observable in the domain.
-In this Neural Network methods, one can decompose the accurancy error in encoder, reconstruction and approximation.
-The complexity of algorithm scales with number of branches and Neural Network parameter.
+Neural operators are a new paradigm for data-driven prediction of proof-of-concept simulations in engineering and biomedicine.
+The aim is learning a nonlinear mapping, e.g. nonlocal operator, fractional, integral between infinite dimensional Banach spaces.
+This non-linear operator is mapping the input dataset (such as initial data or boundary data, source terms and material coefficients) to the output (the solution field in space-time or some observable in the domain).
+In these methods, one can decompose the accuracy error in encoder, reconstruction and approximation.
+The complexity of the algorithm scales with the number of branches and the neural network parameters.

 ### References:

-* T. Chen and H. Chen, “Universal approximation to nonlinear operators by neural networks with arbitrary activation functions and its application to dynamical systems,” IEEE transactions on neural networks, vol. 6 4, pp. 911–7, 1995.
+* T. Chen and H. Chen.
+Universal approximation to nonlinear operators by neural networks with arbitrary activation functions and its application to dynamical systems.
-* Lu, L., Jin, P., Pang, G. et al. Learning nonlinear operators via DeepONet based on the universal approximation theorem of operators.
-Nat Mach Intell 3, 218–229 (2021). https://doi.org/10.1038/s42256-021-00302-5
+* L. Lu, et al. Learning nonlinear operators via DeepONet based on the universal approximation theorem of operators.
-* Lu Lu, Xuhui Meng, Shengze Cai, Zhiping Mao, Somdatta Goswami, Zhongqiang Zhang, George Em Karniadakis, A comprehensive and fair comparison of two neural operators (with practical extensions) based on FAIR data, Computer Methods in Applied Mechanics and Engineering, Volume 393, 2022
+* L. Lu, et al. A comprehensive and fair comparison of two neural operators (with practical extensions) based on FAIR data.

 ## Programming Languages for code